Santa, I hope you like shortbread.

 - Place in the freezer for at least 5 minutes prior to baking.
 This will help to keep its shape before going into the oven.

-- Bake for about 20 minutes or until lightly golden.
+- Bake for about 20 minutes (check at 15 minutes) or until lightly golden.
 Rotate the pans halfway through cooking to promote even browning.

 - Remove from the oven and cool for 5 minutes on the tray.
 Transfer to a wire rack.